jyotikaranmittal/deep-learning-challenge/Report  Neural_Network/Untitled-1.md

 Data Preprocessing

-What variable(s) are the target(s) for your model?
+que:_ What variable(s) are the target(s) for your model?
-Target Variable:
+ans:_Target Variable:

 IS_SUCCESSFUL — this binary column indicates whether a charity was successful in receiving funding.

-What variable(s) are the features for your model?
+que:-What variable(s) are the features for your model? ans:-Feature Variables:
-Feature Variables:

 All other variables (except identifiers and names), including:

-Application Type
+-Application Type

-Classification

-Affiliation
+-Classification

+-Affiliation

-Income Amount
+-Income Amount

-Special Conditions
+-Special Conditions

 etc. (after encoding)

-What variable(s) should be removed from the input data because they are neither targets nor features?
+que:-What variable(s) should be removed from the input data because they are neither targets nor features?

-Removed Variables:
+ans:-Removed Variables:

-EIN — the employer identification number; a unique identifier but not useful for training.
+-EIN — the employer identification number; a unique identifier but not useful for training.

-NAME — names of organizations, which do not offer predictive value and could introduce noise.
+-NAME — names of organizations, which do not offer predictive value and could introduce noise.

 Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
-Model Configuration (Best Attempt):
+que:-How many neurons, layers, and activation functions did you select for your neural network model, and why? ans:-Model Configuration (Best Attempt):

-Input Layer: Number of neurons = number of features after encoding and scaling.
+-Input Layer: Number of neurons = number of features after encoding and scaling.

-Hidden Layers:
+--Hidden Layers:

-Dense Layer with 128 neurons, activation:relu
+-Dense Layer with 128 neurons, activation:relu

-Dense Layer with 64 neurons, activation: relu
+-Dense Layer with 64 neurons, activation: relu

-Output Layer:
+-Output Layer:

-Dense Layer with 1 neuron, activation: sigmoid
+-Dense Layer with 1 neuron, activation: sigmoid

-Loss Function: binary_crossentropy
+-Loss Function: binary_crossentropy

-Optimizer: adam
+-Optimizer: adam

-Epochs: 100
+-Epochs: 100

-Were you able to achieve the target model performance?
+que:-Were you able to achieve the target model performance?

-Final Performance:
+ans:-Final Performance:

 Loss: 0.5650

 Accuracy: 72.46%
-❌ No, the model did not achieve the target of >75% accuracy.
+ No, the model did not achieve the target of >75% accuracy.

-What steps did you take in your attempts to increase model performance?
-Removed non-predictive features (EIN, NAME).
+que:-What steps did you take in your attempts to increase model performance? ans:-Removed non-predictive features (EIN, NAME).

-Encoded categorical variables using one-hot encoding.
+-Encoded categorical variables using one-hot encoding.

-Scaled numerical features using StandardScaler.
+-Scaled numerical features using StandardScaler.

-Increased the number of neurons in hidden layers.
+-Increased the number of neurons in hidden layers.

-Experimented with multiple activation functions (relu, tanh).
+-Experimented with multiple activation functions (relu, tanh).

-Increased the number of epochs from 50 to 100.
+-Increased the number of epochs from 50 to 100.

 Summary: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.